 The future of customer service

-Technology is changing the way businesses communicate with their customers.
+Technology is changing the way organisations communicate with their customers.
 Mark Gait, Head of Customer Service at O2, has seen the future – and he likes it.
 A lot.

 The nature of customer service is changing.
-And the way that people want to talk to businesses is changing too.
+And the way that people look to talk to organisations is changing too.
 It used to be that you had to phone a number, listen to recorded messages, wait in a queue – and quite possibly request a call back before you could get your question answered.

-But the internet has vastly changed people’s expectations.
+But the internet vastly changed people’s expectations.
 Now, we expect convenience.
 We expect instant access.
-And whenever possible we expect instant fulfilment too.
+And – if we’re honest – we largely expect instant fulfilment too.
 People want to be able to contact a business at a time that suits them (even if that time happens to be when most of us are asleep) and they expect to be heard.
 They want to find answers as quickly as they can look them up on Google, or ask a question on social media.

 A glimpse of the future

 At O2 we’re at the forefront of building the next incarnation of customer service.
 Last year we ran a trial with our development wing, O2 Labs, for 250,000 of our users involving Facebook’s Messenger platform integrated with a ‘smart bot’, programmed to deal with a range of queries using its own artificial intelligence capability.
 We also launched voice recognition-based contact routing, and use this to drive deeper analysis of customer needs and their feelings when they contact us.
 It’s just the latest step in the search to find the most convenient, easy-to-use customer service systems possible.